Skip to main content

 The mechanical tree shaker can only be used with certain olive trees.
 These trees shouldn’t be too old, and they have to be used to that kind of stress since they are planted.
 This method is expensive, and can’t be used on ordinary family trees, which often are old and on steep slopes.

-8. Where are the olives taken?
+8. Where Are the Olives Taken?

 organic olive oil abruzzo